-The LANCE product uses the standard LANCE/MODAPS h-v tiling scheme for geographic (lat/lon) projection (https://modis-land.gsfc.nasa.gov/MODLAND_grid.html), shown in Figure 1.
+The LANCE product uses the standard LANCE/MODAPS Linear Latitude/Longitude h-v tiling scheme (https://modis-land.gsfc.nasa.gov/MODLAND_grid.html), shown in Figure 1.
 Tiles are the same size and position as those used in the legacy product, but are differently labelled.
-The flood product is generated for a total of 223 tiles.
+The flood product is generated for a total of 287 tiles.